 - Exploring limits in the way of maximum creative potentials

-- Developing a practical understanding of character development and classical story structure
+- Developing a practical understanding of character development and know-how of classical story structure

 - Practical assignment to assess the student based on what has been taught so far